-A waiver will apply in relation to the disability to participate in the proceedings of the Trust on account of a pecuniary interest.

-It will apply to:

-- (i) A Member of the Trust, who is a healthcare professional, within the meaning of regulation 5(5) of the Regulations, and who is providing or performing, or assisting in the provision or performance, of - (a) services under the National Health Service Act 1977 or - (b) services in connection with a pilot scheme under the National Health Service Act 1997 for the benefit of persons for whom the Trust is responsible
+- 3.14.3.1 A waiver will apply in relation to the disability to participate in the proceedings of the Trust on account of a pecuniary interest.
+It will apply to: - A Member of the Trust, who is a healthcare professional, within the meaning of regulation 5 (5) of the Regulations, and who is providing or performing, or assisting in the provision or performance, of - services under the National Health Service Act 1977 OR - services in connection with a pilot scheme under the National Health Service Act 1997

-- (ii) Where the 'pecuniary interest' of the Member in the matter which is the subject of consideration at a meeting at which he is present:- - (a) arises by reason only of the Member's role as such a professional providing or performing, or assisting in the provision or performance of, those services to those persons - (b) has been declared by the relevant Chair as an interest which cannot reasonably be regarded as an interest more substantial than that of the majority of other persons who:- - (i) are Members of the same profession as the Member in question - (ii) are providing or performing, or assisting in the provision or performance of, such of those services as he provides or performs, or assists in the provision or performance of, for the benefit of persons for whom the Trust is responsible - (4) Conditions which apply to the waiver and the removal of having a pecuniary interest
+- 3.14.3.2 For the benefit of persons for whom the Trust is responsible where the 'pecuniary interest' of the Member in the matter which is the subject of consideration at a meeting at which he is present: - arises by reason only of the Member's role as such a professional providing or performing, or assisting in the provision or performance of, those services to those persons - has been declared by the relevant Chair as an interest which cannot reasonably be regarded as an interest more substantial than that of the majority of other persons who:- - $\circ~$ are Members of the same profession as the Member in question - are providing or performing, or assisting in the provision or performance of, such of those services as he provides or performs, or assists in the provision or performance of, for the benefit of persons for whom the Trust is responsible

+3.14.4 Conditions which apply to the waiver and the removal of having a pecuniary interest.
-The removal is subject to the following conditions:

-- (a) the Member must disclose his/her interest as soon as practicable after the commencement of the meeting and this must be recorded in the minutes - (b) the relevant Chairman must consult the Chief Executive before making a declaration in relation to the member in question pursuant to paragraph 3.15.3 (ii) (b) above, except where that Member is the CEO

-(c) in the case of a meeting of the Trust:

-- (i) the Member may take part in the consideration or discussion of the matter which must be subjected to a vote and the outcome recorded - (ii) may not vote on any question with respect to it

-(d) in the case of a meeting of the Committee:

-- (i) the Member may take part in the consideration or discussion of the matter which must be subjected to a vote and the outcome recorded - (ii) may vote on any question with respect to it; but - (iii) the resolution which is subject to the vote must comprise a recommendation to, and be referred for approval by, the Trust Board
+- The removal is subject to the following conditions: - the Member must disclose his/her interest as soon as practicable after the commencement of the meeting and this must be recorded in the minutes - the relevant Chairman must consult the Chief Executive before making a declaration in relation to the member in question pursuant to paragraph 3.14.3 above, except where that Member is the CEO - In the case of a meeting of the Trust: - the Member may take part in the consideration or discussion of the matter which must be subjected to a vote and the outcome recorded - o may not vote on any question with respect to it - In the case of a meeting of the Committee: - the Member may take part in the consideration or discussion of the matter which must be subjected to a vote and the outcome recorded - o may vote on any question with respect to it; but - the resolution which is subject to the vote must comprise a recommendation to, and be referred for approval by, the Trust Board

-3.16 Record of Attendance
+3.15 Record of Attendance

-The names of the Chair and Directors/Members present at the meeting will be recorded.
+3.15.1 The names of the Chair and Directors/Members present at the meeting will be recorded.

-3.17 Minutes
+3.16 Minutes

-The minutes of the proceedings of a meeting will be drawn up within 10 working days of the meeting and circulated for consideration and preliminary approval.
-These will be formally submitted for agreement at the next ensuing meeting where they will be signed by the person presiding at it.

-No discussion will take place upon the minutes except upon their accuracy or where the Chair considers discussion appropriate.
+- 3.16.1 The minutes of the proceedings of a meeting will be drawn up within 10 working days of the meeting and circulated for consideration and preliminary approval.
+These will be formally submitted for agreement at the next ensuing meeting where they will be signed by the person presiding at it. - 3.16.2 No discussion will take place upon the minutes except upon their accuracy or where the Chair considers discussion appropriate.

-3.18 Admission of Public and the Press
+3.17 Admission of Public and the Press

-(i) Admission and exclusion on grounds of confidentiality of business to be transacted
+3.17.1 Admission and exclusion on grounds of confidentiality of business to be transacted